yasenstar/EA/README.md

 Through thee the realm of business learns to see,<br>
 Its soul transfigured in design divine.

-So may thy craft, though silent to the crowd,
+So may thy craft, though silent to the crowd,<br>
 Stand tall—its beauty veiled, yet unbowed.

 ---